How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

 Read More About: Benefits Of Using Tea Tree Oil For Your Hair

-Tip of the day: See This Video: How To Use Products with Tea Tree Oil
+Tip of the day: Watch the video: How to use products with Tea Tree Oil

 4. Change Your Shampoo and Hair Products

-The best advice is to avoid shampooing on a daily basis, or to opt for a gentle formula specially formulated for dry hair.
+The best advice is to avoid shampooing every day or choose a gentle formula shampoo specially formulated for dry hair.

-Frequent washing with hot water and hair products which contain alcohol can also contribute to drying out the scalp and worsening the condition.
+Frequent washing with hot water and using hair products which contain alcohol can also contribute to drying out the scalp and making the condition worse.
 Choosing a more suitable shampoo may be trial and error, however a professional and high-quality shampoo can make a huge difference in cleansing and hydrating the scalp.

-If you can’t pack away your styling products for good, then you can always change and use more suitable, lightweight products which offer a protective layer over your hair shaft to create softer, shinier and smoother hair.
+If you can’t pack away your styling products for good, then you can always change to a more suitable, lightweight product.
+Try and find one that coats the hair with a protective layer to give softer, shinier and smoother hair.

 5. Diet Changes

-A poor diet which is deficient in key nutrients which are meant to support skin health, can be a leading factor in the development of dry scalp.
-By following a healthy well balanced diet, many people have found relief from their condition.
+A poor diet, deficient in key nutrients that support skin health, can a major contributor to the development of a dry and irritated scalp.
+Following a healthy well-balanced diet, will help relieve the condition.

 Key nutrients include;

-- Zinc – Research suggests that hair, skin, teeth and nails cannot grow without zinc, the mineral is important for healthy tissue growth and repair throughout the entire body.
+- Research suggests that hair, skin, teeth and nails do not grow properly without zinc.
+The mineral is important for healthy tissue growth and repair throughout the entire body.

 - Omega-3 fatty acids – dry scalp can be an indicator of a deficiency in these fatty acids.
-Omega-3 fatty acids can lead to dry skin and poor blood circulation, which contribute to dry scalp.
+Lack of Omega-3 fatty acids can lead to dry skin and poor blood circulation, both contribute to a dry scalp.

 - Vitamin A – liver, eggs, dairy products and many fruits and vegetables are excellent sources of vitamin A which is known to support the maintenance and function of skin cells.
-By ensuring that enough vitamin A is included in your diet, you can minimise dry scalp.
+By ensuring that enough vitamin A is included in your diet, you can help avoid a dry scalp.

 It is also known that a diet high in sugar can worsen dandruff and dry scalp conditions.
-Dandruff is often associated with dry scalp and attributed to the candida yeast; therefore an over-consumption of sugar can promote growth of this yeast and contribute to the problem.
+Dandruff is often associated with dry scalp and attributed to the candida yeast; an over-consumption of sugar can promote the growth of this yeast and make the problem worse.

 6. Stay Hydrated

-We all know how important staying hydrated is critical for a healthy glowing complexion, but did you know that dehydration can also be a cause of dry scalp.
+We all know how important staying hydrated is for a healthy glowing complexion, but dehydration can also be a cause of a dry scalp.

-When your body is dehydrated, you may have noticed how dry your skin becomes, as well as other symptoms such as feeling exhausted and maybe even sick but probably haven’t noticed the resulting dryness on your scalp.
+When your body is dehydrated, you may have noticed how dry your skin becomes, as well as other symptoms such as feeling tired or unwell but you probably have not noticed the resulting dryness on your scalp.

-Unfortunately your scalp can dry out as it is often exposed, sometimes directly in the sun and mistreated as it is not usually moisturised and given the hydration it requires.
-All these factors contribute to a dry, itchy and in more serious cases a flaky scalp.
+Your scalp is more prone to becoming dry as it is more exposed, sometimes directly, to the sun and is not usually moisturised or given the hydration it requires.
+All these factors contribute to a dry, itchy and, in more serious cases, a flaky scalp.

-The general advice is to drink six to eight glasses of water per day for optimal hydration; however, this figure does vary per person according to climate and levels of activity.
+The general advice is to drink six to eight glasses of water per day for optimal hydration.
+This figure does vary from person to person and according to climate and activity levels.

 7. Use Coconut and Tea Tree Oil:

-The application of combining Tea Tree oil and coconut oil can encourage blood circulation to the hair follicles and to the scalp which promotes the supply of essential nutrients.
+Coconut Oil is known for its highly moisturising properties for hair.
+The application of a combination of Tea Tree Oil and Coconut Oil can encourage blood circulation to the hair follicles and to the scalp helping the supply of essential nutrients.

 Between hair washes, the oil can act as a protective barrier and seal moisture into the hair so that it remains soft and shiny.

-Not only does it smell great, but as it is completely natural it’s a much better alternative to most products available on the market which offer similar results.
+Not only does it smell great, but as it is completely natural, a much better alternative to most products available that offer similar results.

-If you don’t like the scent of coconut oil, you can easily mix in one or two drops of your favourite smelling essential oil for a more pleasant scent.
+If you do not like the scent of coconut oil, you can easily mix in one or two drops of your favourite smelling essential oil.

 Symptoms Of A Dry Scalp

-Often those who have a dry and flaking scalp, initially suspect dandruff.
-However, it is just as likely that these two major symptoms are a result of really dry scalp.
+Often people with a dry and flaking scalp, initially suspect dandruff.
+However, it is just as likely that these two symptoms are a result of really dry scalp.

-There are multiple factors which can contribute to the development of this condition such as temperature, age and reactions to products applied on the scalp, these are all discussed in detail below.
+There are many factors that can contribute to the development of this condition such as temperature, age and reactions to products these are all discussed in detail below.

 Read more about: How to get rid of dandruff